Answers to questions frequently asked by Ukrainian refugees

 The first step is to register in the Personal Records Database (BRP) at the municipality.

 Register with the municipality.
-Read more on the page:
+Read more on the page Begin link: Register at the municipality, end link.

 Apply for proof of residence at the Immigration and Naturalisation Service (IND).
 During the appointment you need to sign an application form.
 This form is an official asylum application.
 As long as the Temporary Protection Directive applies to you, the IND will not decide on your asylum application.
 Refugees from Ukraine have a different asylum procedure.